-The thing with a healthy eating plan, like everything is life, you need to constantly reassess and see where you stand.
+The thing with a healthy eating plan, like everything in life, you need to constantly reassess and see where you stand and a food diary is a key to this.
 In a weight loss plan, you also need to assess where you currently are or going and this is even more so if you hit a weight loss plateau.

 A food diary, although it seems so simple, is the easiest and most efficient way to establish what you are currently eating.
 Below are a couple of pointers in writing out a food diary.